-The findings of the geomorphological assessment suggest that potential impacts are unlikely to occur downstream of where Ramsay Creek flows under Hwy 417.
-We do acknowledge that the main branch of Ramsay Creek downstream of Hwy 417 is a steeper, more incised valley system.
-Based on our understanding of proposed land use changes in the Tewin Secondary Plan Area and that flows will be controlled in the future condition we do not believe that additional detailed study is required for Ramsay Creek or Green's Creek.
-However, given that there is limited information available for the Ramsay Creek subwatershed, out of an abundance of caution, we have completed reconnaissance-level field assessments along the middle section of the Green's Creek watershed, downstream of Hwy 417 to the confluence with Borthwick Creek (node F).
+Based on our understanding of proposed land use changes in the Tewin Secondary Plan Area and that flows will be controlled in the future condition we do not believe that additional detailed study is required for Ramsay Creek or Green's Creek downstream of Node D. However, given that there is limited information available for the Ramsay Creek subwatershed, out of an abundance of caution, we have completed field assessments along the middle section of the Green's Creek watershed, downstream of Hwy 417 to the confluence with Borthwick Creek (Node F).
 This activity was completed to document existing channel and valley conditions.

 The present memo details a scoping exercise to identify the extent of the watercourse downstream that may be impacted by proposed future development within the Tewin Secondary Plan Area.
 An existing conditions report has been completed since the initial submission of this memo.
 We anticipate that defining an erosion threshold along the upper sections of Ramsay Creek (upstream of Hwy 417) may be more appropriate given the smaller overall drainage area being assessed in that area.
 If changes in hydrology are limited or there is a proposed reduction in flows, then additional work downstream of Hwy 417 is likely not required.
+However, detailed field assessments within the reaches downstream of Node D were conducted out of an abundance of caution and an erosion threshold can be defined along this section of Ramsay Creek as well.
 Within the scoped study area (upstream of Hwy 417), we can complete further sensitivity analyses for specific reaches as required.
 We anticipate that erosion exceedance analyses using continuous hydrological modelling data will be completed as required.